The platform changed a rule. Your team should know first.

-Right now, a platform is updating a policy that will silently kill your best-performing campaigns.
-Last year, Meta rejected 3.2 billion ads.
-Google suspended 5.6 million accounts.
-Most advertisers found out after the damage was done.
+Right now, a platform is updating a policy that will silently flag accounts, take down content, or shift what's allowed in regulated markets.
+In 2025, Meta logged 3.2 billion content actions and Google suspended 5.6 million accounts.
+Most operators found out after enforcement hit.
 Don't be one of them.

 Latest Platform Updates.